Lwall02/Lwall02/README.md

 ### Liam Wall — Data Science & Applied Statistics
-> *“Turning data into insight through statistical modeling and machine learning.”*
+> *Turning data into insight through statistical modeling and machine learning.*

 Recent mathematics and statistics graduate with a strong foundation in quantitative modeling and applied data analysis.
 Experienced in developing and interpreting statistical and machine learning models across economic, biomedical, and analytical domains.
 Skilled in Python and R for data preparation, modeling, and visualization, with a focus on building interpretable models and communicating insights effectively.